rickwysocki/hugo-site/content/posts/2022-06-21-genre-classification/index.md

 By contrast, producers *begin with an already successful film.* They say to themselves: "Hey, I would like to make more of that sweet, sweet money."
 They start replicating aspects from the film that were well-received in new productions, gradually building up audience's expectations for repeated motifs, themes, and formulas across films.
 Eventually, a classification emerges in the form of a genre to market these films, usually branching out from an already-existing genre (Altman 38).
 The genre classification, then, is a result of both the work of industrial practices and the emerging audience expectations.
 The fantasy of taxonomy emerges at the end of this process a market for film industry.

 Obviously, genres are useful.
 They help us make decisions about films to see, about books to read, about music to listen to, etc. Yet, as much scholarship has tried to point out, looking at their histories forces us to consider just how "objective" a genre classification could ever be.
-Beyond academic discouse, why is this useful or interesting?
+Beyond academic discourse, why is this useful or interesting?
 I'll offer a few points in relation to film.

-- Making genre classifications contentious can help us see when individual films are doing something interesting or different within their *own* marketed genres, as I discussed in [my recent post on *Men*.](/film/men/)
+- Making genre classifications contentious can help us see when individual films are doing something interesting or different within their *own* marketed genres, as I discussed in [my recent post on *Men*.](/posts/2022-06-05-men/)
 - We can better understand how our own perspectives on genres have been shaped by our film experiences and how we (often unconsciously) classify films based on those experiences.
 We can take this both in terms of how industries have shaped our ideological expectations AND as a way of pointing out just how rich and diverse the history of film truly is.
 [We don't have to choose.](/film/heroes-ritual-ideology/)
 - Finally, and this certainly deserves its own post in the future, the history of genre classifications is often, itself, the content of films, and better understanding genre can enrich our appreciation of those films.

 -----------

-That's all for now.
-I hope this has offered at least a useful summary of some key ideas about genres as a way of classifying.... stuff.
-I'll be back later this week with another post.

 ## Works Cited